Qian Liu

 - MA, Università Ca'Foscari Venezia (2018)

 Qian [Mauro] Liu is a transdisciplinary scholar working at the intersection of literature, aesthetics, and critical theory, with a specific focus on Italy’s transnational networks with the Global South.
-He is currently completing a manuscript, Urban Exergue: Black Spectrality and the Limits of Landscape, which theorizes the aesthetic innovation of Afro-Italian literary and visual productions where urbanscape, as the primary dimension, opens up radical new possibilities for reimagining Italy’s postcoloniality.
+His first manuscript, Urban Exergue: Blackness and (Post-)Apocalyptic Geographies in Contemporary Italy, theorizes the aesthetic innovation of Afro-Italian literary and visual productions where urbanscape, as the primary dimension, opens up radical new possibilities for reimagining Italy’s postcoloniality.
 By delving into the ever-shifting epistemologies of Black urban imaginaries and investigating how disrupted notions of temporal linearity and spatial fixity are articulated, this project paradoxically affirms the presence of Black communities within Italy’s metropolitan centers while embracing the production of multifaceted and multidirectional landscapes that pave the way for imaginations.
-His second book project, Foundations of Displacement: Aquatic Media and the Ethics of Witnessing, examines how the Mediterranean seawater as a critical elemental medium can shed new light on the political and philosophical perceptions of the refugee crisis.
+His second book project, Foundations of Displacement: Aquatic Media and the Ethics of Witnessing, experiments with sea epistemologies through a variety of topics, such as computational ethics, sound poetics, refugee subjectivities, and the intersection of art and political philosophy, examining how the aquatic element as a critical medium can shed new light on the political understandings of the Mediterranean refugee crisis.

 His scholarship draws widely from continental thoughts, Black critical theories, film and visual arts, and race and ethnicity studies.
 Reading across languages, he brings contemporary Italy into critical dialogues with other cultural traditions, such as Francophone, Global Sinophone, and American Ethnic cultures.
-Qian’s writings have appeared in Forum Italicum, Annali d’Italianistica, Modern Italy, Ecozon@, and Italian Contemporary Youth Television (edited volume), among others.
+Qian’s writings have appeared, or are forthcoming, in Forum Italicum, California Italian Studies, Annali d’Italianistica, Ecozon@, as well as in several edited volumes and catalogue essays for artists such as Livia Dubon Bohlig and Paolo Shuai Peng, among others.
+He is regularly invited to write review essays for journals in Italian Studies and beyond, such as gender/sexuality/italy, Italian Culture, Annali d'Italianistica, and Altreitalie.
 He is also an active translator between English, Italian, and East Asian Languages (mainly Mandarin).
-His most recent invited book-length translations include John Henderson’s Florence Under Siege: Surviving Plague in an Early Modern City (Yale University Press in 2019, Mandarin version in 2023).
+His most recent invited book-length translations include John Henderson’s Florence Under Siege: Surviving Plague in an Early Modern City (Yale University Press in 2019, Mandarin version in 2023) and Gianni Celati's Verso la foce (Feltrinelli, 1988).
+With Giovanna Faleschini Lerner, he is also co-editing a volume titled Italy's Postcolonial Ecologies: Elements, Power, and Resistance.

-He earned his Ph.D. in Romance Languages and Literatures from the University of Michigan (2024), where he was the Richard & Lillian Ives Dissertation Fellow at the Institute for the Humanities (2023-2024).
+He earned his PhD in Romance Languages and Literatures from the University of Michigan (2024), where he was the Richard & Lillian Ives Dissertation Fellow at the Institute for the Humanities (2023-2024).
 In 2022, he was also a Visiting Fellow at the Giorgio Cini Foundation in Venice, Italy.
+At Ohio State, Qian curates and leads the online lecture series: New Directions in Italian Studies: Migration and Mobility.
+With Jonathan Mullins, he co-convenes the international conference on Modern Italian Studies "Rupture and Repair".

 Recent publications: